 3. What use do you get out of the lake?

-Make sure you can use the lake for your preferred activities.
-If you want to fish, ask the seller what types of fish can be caught on the lake, and where (if any) the quiet areas for fishing are located.
-If you know that speed boating and skiing will be your primary reason for buying a waterfront property, ask the seller about the traffic on the lake and how large the waves get on windy days – extremely large lakes can generate waves so large they make recreational activity difficult.
+Make sure you can use the lake you move to for your preferred activities.
+Avid fishers might ask the seller what types of fish can be caught on the lake, and where quiet fishing areas are located.
+If speed boating and skiing will be your primary pastimes, ask the seller about the traffic on the lake and how large the waves get on windy days.
+If you prefer to kayak or canoe, ask if non-motorized watercraft are common on the lake.

 4. Does the water level fluctuate?